 3D Asanoha Ceiling: First and Second Floors

-Asanoha patterns is a very popular traditional pattern seen on Japanese kimono, which in simplest terms, is a robe shaped like a “T”.
+Asanoha patterns is a very popular traditional pattern seen on the Japanese kimono, which in simplest terms, is a robe shaped like a “T”.
 The geometric pattern usually represented overlapped hemp leaves.
 Asa means hemp.
 No means of.
 Ha means leaf.

 Concrete designers took cues from this traditional Japanese garment (thing to wear) to support grand entrances to the W Hotel’s first and second floors.